 Information on the 2022 Toronto City Operating Budget, links, public hearings and calls to action are all here.

-On February 18, Toronto City Council passed its 2021 Operating and Capital Budgets.
+On February 17, Toronto City Council passed its 2022 operating budget of $15 billion.

-As we approach the one year mark of COVID-19, with its impact affecting every item in the City’s budget, maintenance of historic funding levels is an important endorsement of the value the arts bring to the City. anged in 2021.
+As we approach the two year mark of COVID-19, with its impact affecting every item in the City’s budget, this small increase to arts funding levels is an important endorsement of the value the arts bring to the City.

-- The arts, entertainment and recreation sector was the hardest hit in 2020, in terms of number of jobs as well as total number of hours worked – see CAPACOA’s most recent compilation of COVID statistics
+- The arts, entertainment and recreation sector is among the hardest hit by pandemic closures, in terms of number of jobs as well as total number of hours worked – see CAPACOA’s most recent compilation of COVID statistics

 - The arts, entertainment and recreation sector is expected to be the last to return to pre-COVID economic conditions

-- Throughout 2020 Toronto Arts Council has responded quickly and effectively to the pandemic, offering artists new funding opportunities (COVID Response Fund) while expediting support to the city’s arts organizations.
+- Throughout the pandemic Toronto Arts Council has responded quickly and effectively, offering artists new funding opportunities (COVID Response Fund) while expediting support to the city’s arts organizations.

-- In 2021, TAC will launch a one-time recovery grants program offering additional support for pandemic related costs to arts organizations reopening in the coming months
+- In 2021, TAC launched a recovery grants program offering additional support for pandemic related costs to arts organizations reopening in the coming months

-- In 2021 TAC will roll out a new TAC Black / African-diasporic arts grant program of at least $500,000 annually
+- In 2021 TAC rolled out a new TAC Black / African-diasporic arts grant program with the first installment of grants totalling $850,000

 - Even before COVID, artists have struggled to live and work in Toronto.
 See the Toronto Arts Foundation 2019 booklet: Arts Stats 2019 - Going Without: Artists and Arts Workers in Our Creative City, making it clear that Toronto's artists face disproportionately high costs to live in Toronto (paying for both work space and essential training) while experiencing disproportionately low incomes.